How to Get Maximum Wellness Program Engagement: The Complete Guide

 6. Leadership Support

 The last critical element to maximizing program engagement is to have strong leadership support.
-Getting strong leadership support requires both art and science and I recently wrote a blog that is the complete guide to getting strong leadership support.
-I’m not going to repeat the information here, but I recommend you take a look at this blog post.
+Getting strong leadership support requires both art and science.
+You should read this blog that is the complete guide to getting strong leadership support.

 7. What Engagement Is Supposed to Look Like

 WellSteps has been using this process for many years.
 It’s not enough to get your employees to participate in a health risk appraisal or to do a biometric screening.
 While these are good efforts, they are not sufficient to help your employees adopt and maintain healthy lifestyle behaviors.

 It takes much more than that.
 When each of these engagement steps are followed, you have the best chance possible of getting positive outcomes out of your wellness program and you will transform the lives of your employees.

 Many of your employees will be able to transition from just program engagement to actual maintenance of healthy behaviors.
 Isn’t this the long-term goal of all of our wellness efforts?
 Employees who are able to maintain healthy behaviors have lower health risks and lower employee related expenses like healthcare cost, absenteeism, and presentism.